LCIT-AISC-T3-S25/Group2/NLP/Readme.md

-All Natural Language Assignments will be committed her in your various folders.
+All Natural Language Processing assignments will be committed her in your various folders.